 On April 25, 2012, the Company announced a reduction in force as part of a plan to focus its resources on its more advanced programs.
 The restructuring was completed in the second quarter of 2012.
-The Company recorded as expense and paid \$2,312,000 in severance and other charges related to the reduction in force for the three and six months ended June 30, 2012.
+The Company recorded \$2,312,000 in severance and other charges related to the reduction in force in the nine months ended September 30, 2012.
 Upon the completion of the restructuring, the Company's workforce was reduced by 65 employees, or approximately 46%.

 On October 8, 2012, the Company announced a further reduction in force and the closing of its laboratory operations.
 Both of these actions were completed in the fourth quarter of 2012.
-The Company recorded as expense and paid \$1,406,000 in severance and other charges related to the reduction in force for the three months ended December 31, 2012.
-Upon the completion of the restructuring, the Company's workforce was further reduced by 27 employees, or approximately 38%
+The Company recorded \$1,406,000 in severance and other charges related to the reduction in force in the three months ended December 31, 2012.
+Upon the completion of the restructuring, the Company's workforce was further reduced by 27 employees, or approximately 38%.